raspberrypilearning/star-collector/en/step_2.md

 --- /task ---

 --- task ---
-In the Project Window, navigate to 'Assets' right-click and choose 'Create' then 'Folder'.
+In the Project window, navigate to 'Assets' right-click and choose 'Create' then 'Folder'.
 Name your folder `My Scripts`.

-Right-click on `My Scripts` and choose 'Create' then 'C# Script' and name your new script `StarController`.
+Right-click on 'My Scripts', choose 'Create' then 'C# Script' and name your new script `StarController`.
 --- /task ---

 --- task ---